Ray Rice: 2009 season

-It was announced during training camp that Rice won the starting running back job over Willis McGahee for the 2009 NFL season, and that Le'Ron McClain would be switching back to full-time fullback duties.
+It was announced during training camp that Rice won the starting running back job over Willis McGahee for the 2009 NFL season and that Le'Ron McClain would be switching back to full-time fullback duties.
 McClain and McGahee had been the primary running backs the previous year.

 In the season opener against the Kansas City Chiefs, Rice rushed for 108 yards on 19 carries, which was his second career 100-yard rushing game.
 In Week 3, Rice rushed for his first professional touchdown against the Cleveland Browns.
 On October 11, he caught his first touchdown reception against the Cincinnati Bengals.
 On October 18, 2009, in Week 6, Rice led his team in both rushing and receiving yards against the Minnesota Vikings.
-He rushed for 77-yards off 10 carries, scoring two touchdowns.
-He also caught 10 passes for 117-yards in the 33–31 loss.
-In Week 14, against the Detroit Lions, Rice had career-bests 166 rushing yards and 216 total yards, scoring one touchdown.
+He rushed for 77 yards off 10 carries, scoring two touchdowns.
+He also caught 10 passes for 117 yards in the 33–31 loss.
+In Week 14, against the Detroit Lions, Rice had career-best 166 rushing yards and 216 total yards, scoring one touchdown.
 In Week 16, on the road against the Pittsburgh Steelers, Rice had a career-high 30 carries and tallied 141 rushing yards, which broke a Steelers' streak of 32 consecutive games without allowing a 100-yard rusher.
 He finished the season with 254 carries for 1,339 yards and 7 touchdowns, averaging 5.3 yards per carry.

 Rice was selected to the 2010 Pro Bowl, his first, on December 29, 2009.

-In the Wild Card Round against the New England Patriots on January 10, 2010, Rice scored an 83-yard touchdown run on the first offensive play for the Ravens, which was the longest play for the Ravens that season, the longest rush of his NFL career and the second longest rush in NFL postseason history.
+In the Wild Card Round against the New England Patriots on January 10, 2010, Rice scored an 83-yard touchdown run on the first offensive play for the Ravens, which was the longest play for the Ravens that season, the longest rush of his NFL career, and the second-longest rush in NFL postseason history.
 The run was part of a 159-yard, two-touchdown performance in the 33–14 victory.
 In the Divisional Round loss to the Indianapolis Colts, he had 13 carries for 67 rushing yards and a lost fumble as well as nine receptions for 60 yards.